SoumyadipBhowmik/SoumyadipBhowmik/README.md

 <h2>Hi, My name is SOUMYADIP BHOWMIK.</h2>

-I'm a Civil Engineer but with a passion in Computer Science.
-I'm currently a 4th year undergraduate majoring in Civil Engineering.
+I'm a 4th year undergraduate Civil Engineer but with a passion in Computer Science.
 I aspire to become successful Software Developer and I'm self studying my way into it.
 I'm here to fulfill a commitment that I've made to myself and I'm not stopping before that.

 [![GitHub Streak](https://streak-stats.demolab.com?user=SoumyadipBhowmik&theme=dark)](https://git.io/streak-stats)